Skip to content

 Introduction

-Subsquid is a data network that allows rapid and cost-efficient retrieval of blockchain data from 100+ chains using Subsquid’s decentralized data lake and open-source SDK.
+SQD (formerly Subsquid) is a data network that allows rapid and cost-efficient retrieval of blockchain data from 100+ chains using SQD's decentralized data lake and open-source SDK.

 The SDK offers a highly customizable Extract-Transform-Load-Query stack and indexing speeds of up to and beyond 50,000 blocks per second when indexing events and transactions.

-Subsquid has native and full support for both the Ethereum Virtual Machine and Substrate data.
-This allows developers to extract on-chain data from any of the Moonbeam networks and process EVM logs as well as Substrate entities (events, extrinsics and storage items) in one single project and serve the resulting data with one single GraphQL endpoint.
-With Subsquid, filtering by EVM topic, contract address, and block range are all possible.
+SQD has native and full support for the Ethereum Virtual Machine (EVM) and Substrate data.
+This allows developers to extract on-chain data from any of the Moonbeam networks, process EVM logs and Substrate entities (events, extrinsic, and storage items) in one single project, and serve the resulting data with one single GraphQL endpoint.
+With SQD, filtering by EVM topic, contract address, and block range are all possible.

-This guide will explain how to create a Subsquid project (also known as a "squid") from a template (indexing Moonsama transfers on Moonriver), and change it to index ERC-721 token transfers on the Moonbeam network.
+This guide will explain how to create a SQD project (also known as a "Squid") from a template (indexing Moonsama transfers on Moonriver) and change it to index ERC-721 token transfers on the Moonbeam network.
 As such, you'll be looking at the Transfer EVM event topics.
 This guide can be adapted for Moonbase Alpha as well.

 The information presented herein is for informational purposes only and has been provided by third parties.
 Moonbeam does not endorse any project listed and described on the Moonbeam docs website (https://docs.moonbeam.network/).